EO-DataHub/eodhp-guide/services/data-adaptors.md

 ## Summary

 Data adaptors enable ordering of commercial data from Airbus and Planet within the EO DataHub.
-These adaptors run as user service workflows in specialised data provider namespaces via the [Workflow Runner](workflow-runner.md) service.
+These adaptors run as user service workflows in specialised data provider workspaces via the [Workflow Runner](workflow-runner.md) service.

 Each adaptor interfaces with its respective provider to place an order for a single item, waits for delivery to an S3 bucket, then downloads and attaches assets to a STAC item that tracks the order.
 The Workflow Runner manages asset upload and ingestion of STAC items into the user's workspace.